-Pumpkin snickerdoodles are the perfect fall cookie.
+Pumpkin Snickerdoodles are the perfect fall cookie.
 They are easy to make, perfectly chewy and packed full of flavor.
 What do you get when you combine soft, chewy snickerdoodles and the ever popular pumpkin pie spice?
-Pumpkin snickerdoodles!
-These pumpkin snickerdoodle cookies take the familiar and delicious taste of snickerdoodles and give them a fun fall makeover.
+Amazing cookies, that’s what!
+Pumpkin spice gives this classic cookie a delicious and perfectly seasonal twist.
 If you are looking for a pumpkin cookies that is not cakey, but chewy instead, you’ve found your recipe!

 These easy pumpkin cookies have become a favorite with my friends and family.
 Like any good snickerdoodle, they are soft and chewy.
 While I love pumpkin flavor, I don’t always love the cakey texture pumpkin can give cookies.
 I promise you, no cakey cookies here!
 This recipe is the perfect combination of a chewy snickerdoodle and fall’s favorite flavor, pumpkin spice.

 While I’d like to think that my recipes are the result of creative inspiration, the truth is that many recipes, like this one, are more the result of my disorganized life.
 Do you know what you need when you make snickerdoodles?
 You need sugar.

 Guess what this girl was almost out of?
 SUGAR.
 Yes, that would be me!
 On any given baking day I’m probably out of butter, sugar or flour, you know, the big three of baking.
 So sometimes you just have to improvise.

 These are technically brown sugar pumpkin spice snickerdoodles.
 They are based on my traditional soft and chewy snickerdoodle recipe, which I love, but with a bit of fall flair.